-University staff members play a valuable part in its educational mission, whether by maintaining the environment, ensuring our safety, providing information and services, or providing technical and clerical support for academic pursuits.
-At the same time, staff members need to recognize that through their job duties and their interaction with people, they profoundly affect the University's mission and atmosphere.
+University staff members play an important role in building and strengthening the ties that make this university a community.
+Staff members should be valued and respected for their contribution to our educational mission, whether by maintaining the environment, ensuring our safety, providing information and services or technical and clerical support for academic pursuits.
+Staff members need to recognize that through their job duties and their interaction with people, they profoundly affect the University's mission and atmosphere and thus crucially influence our sense of community.

 We recognize that Penn has a well-developed Human Resources Management program with established policies and initiatives.
 However, our conversations with staff at all levels have led us to believe that the communication and administration of the University's human resource policy need to be strengthened and made consistent in several areas.
-Effective human resource policies not only strengthen the staff members' ties to the University, but also make the staff equally sensitive to the special character of work in a university.
+Effective human resource policies not only strengthen the staff members' ties to the University, but also make the staff equally sensitive to the special character of work in a university. (continued next page)